GATECH-EIC/BNS-GCN/README.md

 `-- scripts      # example scripts
 ```

-Note that `./checkpoint/`, `./dataset/`, `./partitions/` and `./results/` are empty folders at the beginning and will be generated when BNS-GCN is launched.
+Note that `./checkpoint/`, `./dataset/`, `./partitions/` and `./results/` are empty folders at the beginning and will be created when BNS-GCN is launched.

 ## Setup